Trump endorses Mo Brooks among Alabama GOP Senate contenders - WTMJ

 Associated Press

 MONTGOMERY, Ala.
-(AP) — Former President Donald Trump has endorsed Rep. Mo Brooks in Alabama’s 2022 Senate race, siding with the conservative firebrand who riled up the crowd before the Capitol riot over other contenders in the state’s all-important Republican primary.
+(AP) — Former President Donald Trump has endorsed Rep. Mo Brooks over any other Republican contenders in Alabama’s 2022 Senate race, siding with the conservative firebrand who whipped up the crowd before the Capitol riot in January.

 “Few Republicans have as much COURAGE and FIGHT as Alabama Congressman Mo Brooks,” Trump said in the statement, adding that Brooks “will stand up for America First no matter what obstacles the Fake News Media, RINOs, or Socialist Democrats may place in his path.”

-In a state where Trump won 62% of the vote in 2020, the former president’s backing is an important prize.
-When Shelby, 86, announced that he won’t seek reelection to the seat he’s held since 1987, he ignited what is expected to be a messy GOP primary at a time when the national Republican Party is trying to chart a direction following Trump’s departure.
+When Shelby, 86, announced that he wouldn’t seek reelection to the seat he has held since 1987, he ignited what is expected to be a messy GOP primary at a time when the national Republican Party is trying to chart a path after Trump’s departure.
+The primary is set for May 24 of 2022.

 Brooks already faces Trump ambassador Lynda Blanchard in the primary.
-Other potential candidates include Alabama Secretary of State John Merrill and Shelby’s former chief of staff, Katie Boyd Britt, who now heads an influential business lobby.
+Other potential candidates include Shelby’s former chief of staff, Katie Boyd Britt, who now heads an influential business lobby.

 Brooks, 66, a five-term congressman and founder of the Conservative Freedom Caucus, has become a staunch Trump ally.
-He was fiercely criticized for telling a rally preceding the January Capitol riot that it was time to “start taking down names and kicking ass.”
-Brooks said the phrase was intended to fire up the crowd for the next election cycle and is being misconstrued as advocating the violence that followed.
+He was fiercely criticized for telling a rally preceding the Jan.
+6 Capitol riot that it was time to “start taking down names and kicking ass.”
+Brooks said the phrase was intended to fire up the crowd for the next election cycle and is being misconstrued as advocating the violence that ensued.

 Blanchard, a businesswoman who was Trump’s ambassador to Slovenia, said Wednesday that she’s remaining in the race and is steadfast in her commitment to Trump.